jadecobra/python_tdd_exercises/source/functions.rst

   the test passes.

-The order matters when passing `positional arguments`_ to a function_, because they are processed based on the position or in the order they are given to the function_
+The order matters when passing `positional arguments`_ to a :ref:`function<what is a function?>`, because they are processed based on the position or in the order they are given to the :ref:`function<what is a function?>`

 ----